 The length of these trailers range between 20 and 40 feet.
 The bigger the trailer, the bigger the truck you will need to pull it (hopefully your eyes haven't glazed over yet from all this information).

-Because of their unique configuration the 5th Wheel Trailer has a bi-level design that puts a master bedroom or living room above the truck bed.
+The 5th Wheel Trailer is living big Because of its unique configuration the 5th Wheel Trailer has a bi-level design that puts a master bedroom or living room above the truck bed.
 Now add 1 to 5 room slide-outs and you have one spacious RV.

 These fully self-contained trailers do; or can have every amenity that you now have in your house.
 That is why Fivers are popular with Full-Timers (a person or persons, who chooses to travel and live in their RVs permanently).